nutsdb/nutsdb/README.md

 #### about transactions

-From the version v0.3.0, NutsDB supports ACID.
+Recommend use the latest version.

 ### Contact